godatadriven/Kedro-Azureml-Starter/tutorial.md

 ```bash
 az ml --help
 ```
-If you get an error, you need to install the extension (for more information, see [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?tabs=public)):
+If you get an error, you need to install the `ml` extension (for more information, see [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?tabs=public)):
 ```bash
 az extension add -n ml
 ```